levicrews/academic-website/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Chicao
+- name: University of Chicago
   url: ""

 # Short bio (displayed in user profile at end of posts)